 Monday, October 20, 2008

-The usual breathtaking views from Countesses office are being obstructed by piles of papers in addition to post it notes on every surface and calculators crunching underfoot.
-But this blog is not about OH&S its about gender representation in the Australian artworld.
-There has been a mountain of research to get through in the quest to compile the numbers and we are all out of pink and blue highlighters.
-The CoUNTesses @ blogspot.com have decided to sort our excel spread sheet into bite size chunks.
+The usually breathtaking views from CoUNTess office are currently obstructed by piles of papers.
+There's post-it notes on every surface and calculators crunching underfoot.
+But this blog is not about OH&S its about gender representation in the Australian art world and that is a messy business.
+There has been a mountain of research to get through in our quest to compile the numbers and we are all out of pink and blue highlighters.
+The CoUNTesses @ blogspot.com have decided that our best plan of action is to sort our excel spread sheets (and sheets and sheets) into bite size chunks.
 "First things first, but not necessarily in that order" as Dr Who wisely said.

-The CoUNTesses @ blogspot.com have visited the websites of one mid sized publicly funded contemporary art gallery from each state and added up the number of women and men who have exhibited in the gallery's main space from the first show in 2007 to September 2008.
-We haven't included the offsite projects and spaces, graduate exhibitions or competitions and they will be the subject of future posts.
-The main gallery spaces host solo and curated group shows and are major milestones in an artists exhibiting career and all the galleries reviewed accepted proposals for their exhibition programs.
-And no we haven't forgotten the Apple Isle, but Cast in Hobart has missed out this time as their website is under construction.
+The first chuck: the CoUNTesses @ blogspot.com have reviewed the websites of one mid-sized publicly funded contemporary art gallery from each state, adding up the number of women and men who have exhibited in the gallery's main space from the first show in 2007 to September 2008.
+We haven't included any offsite projects and spaces, graduate exhibitions or competitions as they will be the subject of future posts.
+Plus, in the spirit of first-thing-being first, main gallery spaces host solo and curated group shows and are major milestones in an artists exhibiting career; as all the galleries reviewed accepted proposals for their exhibition programs giving focus to the main stage offers a good gauge of which artists — and more importantly for us, which gender — are making the cut.
+And no we haven't forgotten the Apple Isle, but unfortunately Cast in Hobart has missed out, as their website is under construction.

-The Australia Council sets an excellent example and equally awards individual grants to men and women artists which proves it can be done without causing a major taste crisis.
-The CoUNTesses @ blogspot.com thinks these artspaces and all public galleries should be expected to do the same.
+The Australia Council sets an excellent example and gender equality as institutional policy, awarding individual grants to men and women artists EQUALLY, which proves it can be done without causing a major Taste Crisis.
+The CoUNTesses @ blogspot.com thinks these art spaces and all public galleries should be expected to do the same.

 Balance the books.